 Texas Fatal Industrial Work Accident Attorneys

 Did you lose your husband, father or child in an industrial accident?
-Houston wrongful death lawyers Neal Davis and Jed Silverman specialize in helping grieving families get the financial compensation and justice they deserve in industrial workplace accidents.
+Houston wrongful death lawyer Neal Davis specializes in helping grieving families get the financial compensation and justice they deserve in industrial workplace accidents.

 Upon receiving the news that your loved one was killed at work, shock sets in and it can feel as though it's all just a nightmare.
 With time, you realize it is not a bad dream after all but a horrible reality - and that's when the questions come: How could this happen?
 How could it have been prevented?
 Who's to blame for your loss?

-Houston industrial accident attorneys Neal Davis and Jed Silverman understand that this is probably one of the most difficult times in your life, but it is also important to recognize your family's right to compensation for wrongful death.
+Houston industrial accident attorney Neal Davis understands that this is probably one of the most difficult times in your life, but it is also important to recognize your family's right to compensation for wrongful death.
 Fatal accident lawsuits have a time limit during which they must be filed, so it's important to contact our lawyers as soon as possible to discuss your case and get your questions answered.